deadlyvipers/dojo_rules/introduction.md

-Hi my name is Ricardo
+Hi my name is Ricardo and my favorite path is "Electives"